PULdischo/ficherito/docs/usage/deployment.md

 Once deployed, `https://yourusername.github.io/document-collection/admin/`
 gives collaborators a form-based editor for transcriptions, translations, and entities — no Markdown or git knowledge required.
-It's configured in `site/admin/config.yml`, which `flatfish build` scaffolds but does not overwrite on later runs, so it's safe to keep customized.
+It's configured in `site/admin/config.yml`, which `ficherito build` scaffolds but does not overwrite on later runs, so it's safe to keep customized.

 ### Step 1: Update the Backend Config